waitinfuture/emapreduce/intl.en-US/Quick Start/Prerequisites.md

 4. Enable high-end models \(optional\)

-    If you want to use models with 8 cores or more in clusters charged by Pay-As-You-Go billing method, apply for opening it in ECS first.
-[Apply for high-end models](https://workorder.console.aliyun.com/console.htm)
+    If you want to use models with 8 cores or more in clusters charged by the Pay-As-You-Go billing method, apply for opening it in ECS first.
+[Apply for high-end models](https://workorder.console.aliyun.com/console.htm).